TUDelft-CS4110/2016-sre-crew/Report.md

 The UDPClient application is part of the Hacking Lab course assignment of one of our team members.
 This application is used for peer to peer communication between devices that have the application installed.
 Every peer first registers to a server and then retrieves information about other registered peers.
 With the use of the new added functionalities on the fuzzing tool we tried to fuzz it.

 ### UDPClient Fuzzing
 The application does not include many fuzzing points from the perspective that the user cannot insert many different inputs.
-However, the network architecture of the application exposes different cases where connection variables could have not be initiated properly.
+However, the network architecture of the application exposes different cases where connection variables could have not been initiated properly.
 Therefore, in our action XML file we included random click actions of buttons with a random chance as well as various text inputs.
 After running the fuzzing tool for a few hours, we discovered two weak points that caused the application to crash.

 1. If a user tried to get the list of registered peers without having first connected to the server ([Figure 4](#Figure_4)), the application did not handle correctly the `null` reference and crashed.
 The existing code did the following check
   ````java